open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.GOFeatureFlag/README.md

 client.GetDoubleValueAsync("my-flag", 1.1, evaluationContext);

 // Object
-client.getObjectDetails("my-flag", new Value("any value you want"), evaluationContext);
+client.GetObjectValueAsync("my-flag", new Value("any value you want"), evaluationContext);
 ```

 ## How it works